TheTriSonics/FRCScout/README.md

 # Trisonics Scouting Application Overview
 This repository consists of three related projects.
-Under the 'api' directory you'll find an Azure Function v4 projedct written in Python that acts as the data layer for the application.
+Under the 'trisonics-api' directory you'll find an Azure Function v4 projedct written in Python that acts as the data layer for the application.
 This handles connections back to our Cosmos database, Blob storage, and connection to any other API we might want to pull